Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Results and Analysis

 \paragraph{PURPLE outperforms strong baselines with high computational throughput.}

-Figure~\ref{fig:pareto_news} shows that, on a representative LaMP dataset, PURPLE outperforms existing methods while being more efficient.
+Figure~\ref{fig:tradeoff_news} shows that, on a representative LaMP dataset, PURPLE outperforms existing methods while being more efficient.
 Specifically, PURPLE achieves higher performance than ICR and RankGPT (Llama-3) while maintaining high computational throughput.
-Additional results are provided in Figure~\ref{fig:pareto_all} in the Appendix.
+Additional results across the six LaMP tasks are provided in Figure~\ref{fig:tradeoff_all} in the Appendix.

 \paragraph{PURPLE is effective across task types, including regression.}